lawrie/tinyfpga_bx_gaming/README.md

 80s home computers.
 The myStorm BlackIce II board which uses a similar (but faster) FPGA has 256kb of external SRAM, which enables it to emulate home computers, such as the Acorn Atom and the BBC Micro.

-The next generation of open source FPGAs based on the ECP5 FPGA will be need for computers and consoles of the late 80s and early 90s, such as the Commodore Amiga.
+The next generation of open source FPGAs based on the ECP5 FPGA will be needed for computers and consoles of the late 80s and early 90s, such as the Commodore Amiga.

 I will concentate on a portable Games Console that drives a 320 by 240 LCD, but the code in the repositories referenced also supports TV games consoles driven by VGA.
 Future implementations based on the ECP5 will support HDMI.

-The hardware that I am using for portable Games console was produced by [Fabien Chouteau](https://github.com/Fabien-Chouteau/field-programmable-game-console).
+The hardware that I am using for the portable Games console was produced by [Fabien Chouteau](https://github.com/Fabien-Chouteau/field-programmable-game-console).

 ![Games Console](https://discourse.tinyfpga.com/uploads/default/optimized/1X/f4435f46beb1bc25ac96b8b072648f0aa48cb1bf_1_690x388.jpeg "Games Console")